carlosnakane/microfrontend-containers/Readme.md

 5. If You click some link root-app will download the app and append it to the body.

 ## Try this
-1. On a separeted terminal stop a app container ``docker stop app-d``
+1. On a separated terminal stop an app container ``docker stop app-d``
    ![terminal result](./readme-assets/stop-container-app-d-result.png "Terminal result")
-2. After this reopen your browser on the url http://127.0.0.1:18080 (or just press F5 if it's already open);
+2. After this reopen your browser on the URL http://127.0.0.1:18080 (or just press F5 if it's already open);
    1. You shall see that the "App D" link is gone;
 3. Start the container again ``docker start app-d``
    ![terminal result](./readme-assets/start-container-app-d-result.png "Terminal result")
 4. Press F5 on your browser and now you can see the "App D" link back.

 ## Caveats
 * It's intended to be just a POC so there is just one javascript file per container.
-It can be easily fixed setting a list of files (js and css) in the app package.json and read this in the root-app through the registry service;
+It can be easily fixed setting a list of files (JS and CSS) in the app package.json and read this in the root-app through the registry service;
-* It's a monorepo but don't have to be.
-So the static-server code is replicated on every app because each team should be able to build theyr own static http-server.
+* It's a monorepo but doesn't have to be.
+So the static-server code is replicated on every app because each team should be able to build their own static http-server.
 It's useful for SSR server.
-Eventualy they can share some common http-servers as a npm package.
+Eventually they can share some common http-servers as a npm package.